KENTUCKY BOURBON BEARS, INC

 Section I – DEFINITION OF MEMBER

-An active KBB, Inc. member is defined as an individual who has paid their annual membership dues, is 21 years or older, and is gay or bisexual and hirsute, or is an admirer of men of hirsute nature or enjoys the company of hirsute men.
+An active KBB, Inc. member is defined as an individual who has paid their annual membership dues, is 21 years or older, and is a member, friend/ally, or supporter of our philanthropic activities to benefit the LGBTQ+ community.

 Section II – SELECTION OF MEMBERS

-Any member of the community is eligible for membership in the KBB, Inc. All members and prospective members are required to be at least 21 years of age and be hirsute or enjoy the company of hirsute men.
+Any member of the community is eligible for membership in the KBB, Inc. All members and prospective members are required to be at least 21 years of age.

 Section III – VOTING RIGHTS